 What is a myocardial perfusion scan?

-A myocardial perfusion scan uses a small amount of a radioactive chemical to see how well blood flows to the myocardium (muscles of the heart).
+A myocardial perfusion scan uses a small amount of a radioactive chemical to see how well blood flows to the muscles of the heart (the myocardium).
 Some doctors call this a 'thallium' or 'MIBI' scan.
 Often this scan is performed after gentle exercise to see how the heart muscle responds under stress.

 What is the myocardium?